 Now that I’m a mom and have collected six hundred and fifty two broken crayons (no I didn’t count, but I’m pretty sure I’m close) and purchased oodles of white erasers (that seem to only resurface under sofa cushions), and now that there’s only eight Crayola markers that didn’t dry up by the end of the year, but there are still 67 barely sharpened pencil crayons, I no longer do the official school supply trip.
 I buy what I need.
 I purchase kids’ clothing based on need, when seasonal shifts require it, and not on latest style (though my kids are definitely old enough to inform me).
 I definitely don’t buy indoor shoes, though every Christmas I provide fluffy socks.

-If I thought of an education as solely ‘in the classroom’, or ‘textbook driven’, or ‘test proven’, or ‘teacher taught,’ I would follow the system, its schedule and its curriculum.
-An education includes academics, of course, learning theoretical stuff, but the sky’s the limit to what we could know and how we could know it.
+If I thought of an education as solely ‘in the classroom’, or ‘textbook driven’, or ‘test proven’, or ‘teacher taught,’ I would follow the system, its schedule, and its curriculum.
+An education includes academics, of course, but the sky’s the limit to what we could know and how we could learn it.

 Google is called google for a reason, and it contains more knowledge than the most knowledgeable human might embody.
-Is our goal for an education to outstrip Google?
+Is our goal for an education to enable our children to match Google?

 Our family might not be going to school, but we’re still learning in our way.

-We planned our daily schedules in rainbow coloured pens and we took grade photos, and we discussed our academic plans.
-They each found a box of Smarties at the bottom of their new book stack…cause they’re about to get smarter.
+We planned our daily schedules in rainbow coloured pens, took grade photos, and discussed our academic plans.
+Each of the kids found a box of Smarties at the bottom of their new book stack…cause they’re about to get smarter.